 You will need to provide basic demographic and employment information, complete a personal financial statement that lists all your assets and liabilities, and provide us with information on the boat you are interested in buying or refinancing.
 As part of the underwriting process, our lender will likely ask for tax returns and bank statements for non-retirement and retirement assets to verify your income and net worth, a copy of the sales contract, and a marine survey report (on most used boats).
 At the end of the application, you can securely upload these documents to help speed up the review of your application.

 Most applicants can expect to have a decision on their application in 2-4 business days.
-Our lenders will often ask for financial information before making a decision so to speed up processing, please upload a copy of your 2017 and 2018 tax returns and a copy of the sales contract after completing your application.
+Our lenders will often ask for financial information before making a decision so to speed up processing, please upload a copy of your most recent tax returns and a copy of the sales contract after completing your application.

 Typically, our lenders will require a boat to be documented with the United States Coast Guard if it meets the Coast Guard's net tonnage standard.
 If the boat you wish to purchase is eligible to be documented, our finance department or lender will prepare a First Preferred Ship Mortgage as part of the loan closing paperwork and file it with the Coast Guard as the instrument that secures the bank's lien on the vessel.
 If the boat is not large enough to be documented with the Coast Guard, a formal mortgage would not be prepared; however, the lender would still record its lien against a state title or equivalent document.
 In either event, the lien would be released once the loan has been repaid.